AlessandroGussoni/Predictive-models-for-bank-transactions/README.md

 # Predictive-models-for-bank-transactions

-The data for this project was provided by Anz, according to thei Virtual Internship program.
+The data for this project was provided by Anz, according to their Virtual Internship program.